Youth Participants

 Youth Participant

 Chaerin is a junior at New Covenant Academy in Koreatown.
-She was born in Ulsan, Korea, but came to Koreatown, Los Angeles when she was three years old.
-She has been living in Koreatown for 13 to 14 years, but she does not know the history and the background of Koreatown.
+She was born in Ulsan, Korea, but came to Koreatown, Los Angeles, when she was 3 years old.
+She has been living in Koreatown for about 13 years, but she does not know its history or background.
 She is very interested in photography because she loves taking pictures of her family members, friends, food, and herself.
-She is a starting setter on the school volleyball team and she loves dancing to K-Pop and Hip-Hop music.
+She is a starting setter on the school volleyball team and loves dancing to K-pop and hip-hop.
 She has been on a dance team for four years and has won many competitions.
-In the future, she hopes to become a pediatric nurse.
+In the future, Chaerin hopes to become a pediatric nurse.

 chaerin’s story →